antononcube/Raku-Data-Reshapers/README-work.md

        - [X] List of hashes
        - [X] Hash of hashes
        - [X] List of lists
+       -
+14. [X] DONE Refactor the type system into a separate package.

-14. [X] DONE "Simple" or fundamental functions
+15. [X] DONE "Simple" or fundamental functions
     - [X] `flatten`
     - [X] `take-drop`
     - [X] `tally`